xion2511/inet_4031_adduser_script/README.md

 ### Input File Format
 The input file contains user data separated by colons (:), with each field representing: 1) Username, 2) Password, 3) Last Name, 4) First Name, and 5) Group(s).
 Each line corresponds to one user entry that the script will read and process.
 Example:

+### Command execution:
+The command execution process is straightforward and mirrors typical Linux system administration tasks.
+Once the script has been made executable using chmod +x create-users.py, it can be run by redirecting input from the create-users.input file with the command ./create-users.py < create-users.input.
+This tells the program to read user data from the input file and process it line by line.
+Each valid entry triggers commands to create a new user, set their password, and assign them to the appropriate group or groups.
+If administrative privileges are required, the script can be run with sudo to ensure it has the necessary permissions.
+Throughout execution, the program prints clear status messages to confirm which users are being created and what actions are being performed, allowing the administrator to monitor progress in real time.

+### Dry Run:
+During a dry run, the program prints messages showing what commands would have been executed if it were a live run.
+This is used to verify that the logic and formatting of the input file are correct.
+Once the dry run output looks good, the user can remove the comment symbols to enable full execution and perform real user creation.